kevinshea303/Group-3-Project-1/README.md

 The analysis suggests that COVID-19 vaccinations have had a positive impact on reducing mortality rates.
 The trends indicate a decrease in the mortality rate as vaccination rates increased, providing evidence that the vaccine helped prevent deaths.

 However, it is important to consider other factors such as virus variants, healthcare systems, and public health measures that might have also contributed to the observed outcomes.
+Additionally, the pandemic's psychological toll, particularly among younger populations, underscores the need for mental health interventions in future global crises.
+The analysis suggests that COVID-19 vaccinations have had a positive impact on reducing mortality rates.
+The trends indicate a decrease in the mortality rate as vaccination rates increased, providing evidence that the vaccine helped prevent deaths.

 ## Requirements